 The Forestry Action Plan has specifically taken into account the process of administrative-political regionalization that has taken place in the country through three "Regional Forest Priority Action Fora" implemented in 1991 with the participation of 241 participants including universities, NGOs, producers associations, rural and native communities, and forest related-projects, as well as higher priority actions and strategies to identify project proposals.
-All this is being incorporated into the Decentralisation Framework Law issued by the Government in 1999, the new Forestry and Wildlife Law promulgated in 2000 and the new Regionalization Law No. 27867, promulgated by the Peruvian Government in November 2002, which establishes and regulates the structure, organisation, competence and functions of regional governments and defines the decentralisation baseline legislation.
+All this is being incorporated into the Decentralisation Framework Law issued by the Government in 1999, the new Forestry and Wildlife Law promulgated in 2000 and the new Regionalization Law No. 27867, promulgated by the Peruvian Government in November 2002, which establishes and regulates the structure, organisation, competence and functions of regional governments and defines the decentralised democratic organisation of the regional governments in accordance with the Constitution and the decentralisation baseline legislation.